 Grants for mental health services clients

 The Disability Donations Trust is only open to applicants who have been assessed as having a disability under the Disability Act 2006.
 Clients of mental health services in Victoria may be eligible for grants from the Mental Health Trust, if they are case managed by a public clinical mental health service.

-To find out more about these grants and eligibility please call (03) 9096 8000, or visit the department's website:
+To find out more about these grants and eligibility please call (03) 9096 8000, or download the Mental Health Trust guidelines: